Dark energy density predicted and explained: Determination of parameter

-The Higgs model\cite{CAG98} derives gauge boson mass from coupling via covariant derivatives to a postulated SU(2) doublet scalar field $\Phi$.
-SU(2) symmetry is broken by a solution of the scalar field equation such that $\Phi^\dag\Phi=\phi_0^2$, a spacetime constant.
-Only one component of doublet field $\Phi$ is nonzero.
-The essential result of the Higgs model, generation of gauge field masses, follows from a simplified semiclassical theory of the coupled scalar and gauge fields.\cite{CAG98} This is extended here to include the gravitational field, metric tensor $g_{\mu\nu}$, but greatly simplified by assuming the standard cosmological model described by Robertson-Walker geometry.
-This is further simplified, for the purpose of establishing credibility and orders of magnitude, by considering only the U(1) gauge field $B_\mu$.
-The nonlinear coupled field equations are solved to obtain definite numerical results.
-U(1) gauge invariance replaces bare derivative $\partial_\mu$ by covariant derivative $D_\mu=\partial_\mu+\frac{i}{2}g_b B_\mu$.
-This retains ${\cal L}_B$ and augments conformal ${\cal L}^0_\Phi$ by coupling term $\Delta{\cal L}= (D_\mu\Phi)^\dag D^\mu\Phi -(\partial_\mu\Phi)^\dag \partial^\mu\Phi= \frac{i}{2}g_b B^\mu(\partial_\mu\Phi)^\dag\Phi -\frac{i}{2}g_b B_\mu^\dag\Phi^\dag\partial^\mu\Phi +\frth g_b^2\Phi^\dag B_\mu^\dag B^\mu\Phi$.
-Weyl scaling residues in $\Delta{\cal L}$ cancel exactly for real gauge fields, so that the total energy-momentum tensor is conformal and traceless.
-This trace condition must be verified for the pure imaginary gauge field $B_\mu$ derived here.
-Derivatives due to cosmological time dependence act as an extremely weak perturbation of the Higgs scalar field.
-The scalar field is dressed by an induced gauge field amplitude.
-Derivatives of the induced gauge field (but not of $\Phi$) can be neglected and are omitted from the derivation here.
-If $\Delta{\cal L}$ were equivalent to standard parametrized $(w^2-\lambda\Phi^\dag\Phi)\Phi^\dag\Phi$, the scalar field equation would be
+The Higgs model\cite{HIG64,CAG98} derives gauge boson mass from coupling via gauge covariant derivatives to a postulated SU(2) doublet scalar field $\Phi$.
+SU(2) symmetry is broken by a solution of the field equation such that $\Phi^\dag\Phi=\phi^2(t)$ where $\phi=\phi_0$, constant in space.
+Only the neutral component of charge-doublet field $\Phi$ is nonzero.
+An essential result of the Higgs model, generation of gauge field masses, follows from a simplified semiclassical theory of the coupled scalar and gauge fields\cite{HIG64}.
+This is extended here to include the gravitational field, metric tensor $g_{\mu\nu}$, but greatly simplified by assuming the standard cosmological model described by Robertson-Walker geometry.
+This is further simplified, for the purpose of establishing credibility and orders of magnitude, by considering only the neutral vector field $Z^\mu$.
+Numerical results follow from solving nonlinear coupled field equations.
+Gauge invariance replaces bare derivative $\partial_\mu$ by gauge covariant derivative\cite{CAG98}